We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 With athletes, coaches, and the entire support staff traveling across the country, we want to help you make the transfer to your hotel from the Pierre Elliott Trudeau International Airport as smooth as possible.
 With a coach bus rental in Montreal with room for all your sports equipment and baggage, we’ll make sure your whole team arrives at their accommodations easily.
 Our logistics experts will help you plan out the most convenient bus routes from the airport to hotels.

-Get your fan gear on, and go support your favourite team, whether it’s the Impact at the Saputo Stadium or the Habs at the Bell Centre.
+Get your fan gear on, and go support your favourite team, whether it’s the Impact at the Saputo Stadium (or Olympic Stadium) or the Habs at the Bell Centre (not to be confused with Place Bell).
 No matter where your team will be playing, we’ll make sure you arrive to the game safely and on time.
 Rent a bus in Montreal to beat that game time traffic and avoid hefty parking fees!

 One of the leading factors of employee satisfaction happens to be a company’s culture.
 A great way to build yours is through offsite meetings, corporate retreats, and enriching conferences for your team.
 We’ll help you move employees to all these different team activities with a convenient bus rental in Montreal.
 Whether you need a coach bus or a minibus, we’ll find you a vehicle that’s just the perfect fit for all your corporate transportation needs.